-Two key components to the successful implementation of MAX^{HR} and any other major personnel system reforms across the Federal government will be the proper development and funding for training of managers and employees, as well as overall funding of the new system.
+The two key components to the successful implementation of NSPS and any other major personnel system reforms across the Federal government will be the proper development and funding for training of managers and employees, as well as overall funding of the new system.
 As any Federal employee knows, the first item to get cut when budgets are tightened is training.
-Mr. Chairman, you have been stalwart in your efforts to highlight the importance of training across government.
-It is crucial that this not happen in the implementation of MAX^{HR}.
+Ms. Chairman, you have been stalwart in your efforts to highlight the importance of training across government.
+It is crucial that this not happen in the implementation of NSPS.
 Training of managers and employees on their rights, responsibilities and expectations through a collaborative and transparent process will help to allay concerns and create an environment focused on the mission at hand.

 Managers have been given additional authorities under the final regulations in the areas of performance review and "pay-for-performance".
 We must keep in mind that managers will also be reviewed on their performance, and hopefully compensated accordingly.
 A manager or supervisor cannot effectively assign duties to an employee, track, review and rate performance, and then designate compensation for that employee without proper training.
-As a corollary, if there is not a proper training system in place and budgets that allow for adequate raining, the system is doomed for failure from the start.
-The better we equip managers to supervise their workforce, the more likely we are to ensure the accountability of the new system - and the stronger the likelihood that managers will be able to carry out their non-supervisory responsibilities in support of the Department's mission.
+As a corollary, if there is not a proper training system in place and budgets that allow for adequate training, the system is doomed to failure from the start.
+The better we equip managers to supervise their workforce, the more likely we are to ensure the accountability of the new system - and the stronger the likelihood that managers will be able to carry out their non-supervisory responsibilities in support of the Department's critical mission.

 For employees, they will now be subject in a much more direct way to their manager's objective determination of their performance.
-Employees would be justified in having concerns about their manager's perception of their work product in any performance review if they felt that the manager was not adequately trained.
+Employees would be justified in having concerns about their manager's perception of their work product in any performance review if they felt that the manager was not adequately trained to be objective and accurate in their review and assessment.
 Conversely, if employees have not been properly trained on their rights, responsibilities and expectations under the new human resources requirements, they are more apt to misunderstand the appraisal process.
+This contradiction does not create the environment of performance based pay and results oriented productivity.
+Rather, it creates an environment of mistrust and conflict in opposition to the intended efforts of the proposed regulations.

-Our message is this: As managers and supervisors, we cannot do this alone.
+Our message is this: as managers and supervisors, we cannot do this alone.
 Collaboration between manager and employee must be encouraged in order to debunk myths and create the performance and results oriented culture that is so desired by the final regulations.
 Training is the first step in opening the door to such a deliberate and massive change in the way the government manages its human capital assets.
 We need the support of the Department's leadership, from the Secretary on down, in stressing that training across the board is a top priority.
 We also need the consistent oversight and input of Congress to ensure that both employees and managers are receiving the proper levels of training in order to do their jobs most effectively.